timesize/monster-oop/01-front-end-basics/ajax-and-apis/27-28/README.md

 };
 ```
 <!--
-If we're doing a simple `GET` request, we can (and should) avoid the `$.ajax()` method and use the helper method `$.get()` instead.
-Here, we only need to pass in the request URL and callback function for the same Ajax request as the example above.
+If we're doing a simple `GET` request, we can (and should) avoid the `$.aJAX()` method and use the helper method `$.get()` instead.
+Here, we only need to pass in the request URL and callback function for the same AJAX request as the example above.

 ```js
 var endpoint = 'https://api.spotify.com/v1/artists/1jTAvg7eLZQFonjWIXHiiT';